tjj9020/kinable/PROJECT_PLAN.md

             *   Multi-region table configuration for `ProviderHealth` [COMPLETED]
             *   Error standardization with proper types [COMPLETED for AnthropicModelProvider and OpenAIModelProvider via standardizeError]

-    *   **Phase 2.2.2: Basic UI & Chat Interaction [PENDING]**
+    *   **Phase 2.2.2: Basic UI & Chat Interaction [IN PROGRESS]**
         *   **Goal**: Stand up a basic user interface to allow for user sign-up and chat interaction, facilitating testing of the backend routing logic.
         *   **Tasks**:
             *   Create a basic UI for chat interaction (e.g., using React or a simple web framework).
-[PENDING]
+[COMPLETED]
             *   Implement a basic user sign-up flow leveraging existing Cognito setup.
 [PENDING]
-            *   Develop a logged-in user chat interface that can: [PENDING]
+            *   Develop a logged-in user chat interface that can: [COMPLETED]
                 *   Send prompts to the `/v1/chat` endpoint.
+[COMPLETED]
                 *   Display AI responses.
+[COMPLETED]
                 *   Allow basic selection of preferred provider/model to test routing logic (if feasible with basic UI).
+[PENDING]
         *   **Definition of Done (Phase 2.2.2)**:
             *   Users can sign up.
+[COMPLETED]
             *   Logged-in users can send chat messages via the UI and receive responses from the AI backend.
+[COMPLETED]
             *   The UI allows for basic interaction to test different routing paths if possible.
+[PENDING - Basic selection of provider/model not yet implemented]
         *   **Commit Point**: After the basic UI for sign-up and chat is functional.

     *   **Phase 2.2.3: Advanced Configuration & Health Checks [PENDING]**